Martina99188/DevOpsMobileAplicationDevelopment/README.md

 * **NewSample.csv**.

 This file contains the new, refined sample, with the addition of new commits for the PLAN phase and the NO LABEL phase.

+* **Distribution_Commits_DevOps_Phases**.

+This file contains the tables of the total dataset divided into two parts (as it was too large for a single excel file) with the relative number for each category associated with each commit.
+There is also a single table with the sum of the total number of categories and a pie chart containing the total categories associated with all commits.